nitemarket/FormMessenger/README.md

 - `#fm-container` : The container of the created chat room
 - `fm-disabled` : To be excluded from the questions
 - `fm-questions` : Questions that will be asked for the input
+- `fm-label` : Label of multi-selection input for bubble display
 - `input/button[type=submit]` : Input / button is needed to submit the form

 Object key `formEl` must be provided to call the bot out.